kuenishi/meddatum/README.md

 # license

-Apache 2.0, see LICENCE file.
+Apache 2.0, see LICENCE and AUTHORS file.